About Heritage Education Funds

 High school is over and a post-secondary education lies ahead.
 What now? +

-In spring of the year your Heritage, or Impression Plan is scheduled to mature (normally the year in which the child turns 18), we will be sending you an information package that will guide you through the steps of the RESP Maturity process
+In the spring of the year your Heritage Plan is scheduled to mature (normally the year in which the child turns 18), we will be sending you an information package that will guide you through the steps of the RESP maturity process.

 How do I get money out for post-secondary education? +

-On or after the Maturity Date, the Principal, (which is contributions made, less fees) is returned to the Subscriber or, on instruction by the Subscriber, to the Subscriber's Beneficiary.
-The Principal may be, but is not required to be, used for the costs of the first year of attendance at a post-secondary institution.
-The Maturity Date may be advanced by a maximum of 2 years at the Subscriber's request if the Beneficiary intends to attend a post-secondary program earlier than originally scheduled (certain conditions apply).
+On or after the maturity date, the contributions less fees are returned to the subscriber or, on instruction by the subscriber, to the subscriber's beneficiary.
+The contributions less fees may be, but are not required to be, used for the costs of the first year of attendance at a post-secondary institution.
+The maturity date may be advanced by a maximum of 2 years at the subscriber's request if the beneficiary intends to attend a post-secondary program earlier than originally scheduled (certain conditions apply).

-Under a Scholarship Option, we require the Proof of Registration or Offer of Admission that confirms the Beneficiary is enrolled full-time to release the Principal.
-Under the Self-Determined Option (SDO) of the Heritage Plans, if the Beneficiary is not expected to enroll in a post-secondary education program, you may request to have your Principal (which is contributions made, less fees) returned without providing the Proof of Registration, but the government grants (if applicable) will be forfeited and returned to the Government.
+Under the self-determined option (SDO) of the Heritage Plans, if the beneficiary is not expected to enroll in a post-secondary education program, you may request to have your contributions less fees returned without providing the Proof of Registration, but the government grants (if applicable) will be returned to the Government.

 YOUR OPTIONS: